 Diamonds are a woman’s best friend, but only the perfect diamond will last a lifetime.
-Purchasing the right diamond on Valentine’s for your partner usually is one of the happiest but most stressful moments at the same time.
+Purchasing the right diamond on Valentine’s Day for your partner usually is one of the happiest but most stressful moments at the same time.
 You are about to show how much you love, care, and appreciate the most wonderful person in your life - the woman you love.
 Why is choosing the right diamond so stressful?
-You have to put in mind and consider various aspects such as the cut, colour, clarity and carat.
+We speak to Saagar Mehta from Infiniti Jewels to know more about the cut, colour, clarity and carat of a diamond.

 Image Credits: Infiniti Jewels

-Many individuals think that picking a diamond is easy, and that only one or two variables is important when choosing the perfect stone.
+Many individuals think that picking a diamond is easy and that only one or two variables are important when choosing the perfect stone.
 We are quickly rounding up the most important variables to help you pick the perfect rock this Valentine’s Day.
 It’s all about balancing the 4C’s to what makes sense for you and your budget.
 So what are the 4C’s?

-The colour range, also known as the Normal Colour Range, for diamonds are based upon the alphabetical letters, starting with D. The color range is from D color, which is the most transparent (white), all the way down to Z (Light Yellow).
-The higher the color, the more rare the diamond is, which translates it to be more expensive in most cases.
-Many of the Jewelers keep commercial colors in their store that can be afforded by most buyers.
-Commercial colors fall from G to M color.
-If you are looking for a transparent color that fits within your budget, your best bet is going for an F color.
+The colour range, also known as the Normal Colour Range, for diamonds are based upon the alphabetical letters, starting with D. The colour range is from D colour, which is the most transparent (white), all the way down to Z (Light Yellow).
+The higher the colour, the rarer the diamond is, which translates it to be more expensive in most cases.
+Many of the Jewelers keep commercial colours in their store that can be afforded by most buyers.
+Commercial colours fall from G to M colour.
+If you are looking for a transparent colour that fits within your budget, your best bet is going for an F colour.

 It is the weight and size of the diamond.
-Even though this is normally seen as one of the most important variables for a lady, it is in fact one of the least important variable when analyzing a diamond’s beauty.
-The higher the carat weight, the more rare the diamond is, which translates it to being more expensive.
+Even though this is normally seen as one of the most important variables for a lady, it is, in fact, one of the least important variables when analysing a diamond’s beauty.
+The higher the carat weight, the rarer the diamond is, which translates it to be more expensive.